Jwilliamsr/new-blog/about.md

 Jesse Williams is a seasoned founder and operator specializing in crafting differentiated messaging that clearly communicates value.
 Jesse combines technical experience in developer tooling and open source, with a passion for operational excellence.
 His contributions have led to three successful exit events (YouCaring, Codenvy, ExecVision) and have been integral to AWS, Docker, and Red Hat product growth, where he's held executive roles.
 Jesse's impact extends to portfolio companies under Insight, Peakspan, and GTMfund.

-Currently, Jesse is the co-founder of Jozu, a PE-backed MLOps tool built on the open-source KitOps platform, and Stori, a messaging and positioning firm that collaborates with PE and VC firms to reposition their portcos.
+Currently, Jesse is the co-founder of Jozu, a venture backed MLOps tool built on the open-source KitOps platform.

 Jesse resides in Virginia with his wife and three kids.